alejandro-amo/npe_data_tool/readme.md

 ### Optionally: minor, quick changes in single items

-For minor corrections and quick updates, I have also implemented a command line inside the tool so the NPE staff at NPE can update data really quickly.
+For minor corrections and quick updates, I have also implemented a command line inside the tool so the NPE staff can update data really quickly.
 Its usage is also simple:

 `python main.py edit --id=123 --what_to_change=value_to_set --what_to_change=value_to_set ...`